Rep. Benjamin Blackburn

 - H.Res.
 1075 (93rd): Resolution in support of continued undiluted U.S. sovereignty and jurisdiction over the …

-From Jan 1967 to Dec 1974, Blackburn missed 498 of 2,576 roll call votes, which is 19.3%.
-This is worse than the median of 8.7% among the lifetime records of representatives serving in Dec 1974.
+From Jan 1967 to Dec 1974, Blackburn missed 560 of 2,646 roll call votes, which is 21.2%.
+This is much worse than the median of 9.7% among the lifetime records of representatives serving in Dec 1974.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: